dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - Got money returned from BookOutlet for the damaged bookmarks

 - [HEXAGONMI](#hexagonmi)
-  - Reorganized schema xml files for python scripting
+  - Reorganized schema xml files for Python scripting
   - Added infrastructure module
   - Helped Alex Chung to initialize some unit testing projects